 - a.
 Contributions to the Defined Contributory Hybrid Program while enrolled in the program equal to 10% of the average compensation as of December 31, 2015, paid in full by the employer until the member reaches age 61.
 Note that employer contributions will also be paid to the System on this basis. - b.
-Upon death while enrolled in the program prior to age 61, participation in the program will end and the death benefits payable to survivors if any will be the same as for an active Act No. 447-1951 member. - c.
+Upon death while enrolled in the program prior to age 61, participation in the program will end and the death benefits payable to survivors if any will be the same as for an active Act No. 447-1951 member.

+(A Component Unit of the Commonwealth of Puerto Rico) Notes to Basic Financial Statements c.
 Upon attainment of age 61, the employee will begin collecting retirement benefits from ERS, with a guarantee at the time of retirement that the retirement benefit will be at least 50% of average compensation as of June 30, 2013 (60% for Puerto Rico Police provided the agency pays for the increase from 50% to 60%).
 Benefits for Coordination Plan members (which decrease upon attainment of Social Security Retirement Age) can never be less than 50% of average compensation as of June 30, 2013.
 The agency shall pay an additional contribution to ERS to cover the cost of providing this additional minimum benefit.